eosnewyork/eosdocs.io/PublicWebsite/content/howtoedit/_index.md

 ### Telegram

-If you're not sure about an edit and want to talk about the change 1st : [EOSDocs.io Telegram Channel](https://t.me/eosdocs)
+If you're not sure about an edit and want to talk about the change before implementing it, please visit our Telegram channel: [EOSDocs.io Telegram Channel](https://t.me/eosdocs)

 ### Find something wrong, update it!